 Do you suffer from headaches, migraines, jaw pain, sinus problems, earaches, ringing in your ears, dizziness, teeth grinding and clenching, or jaw clicking and popping?
-All of these symptoms could come from temporal mandibular joint disorder (TMD), and they can be addressed through temporal mandibular joint (TMJ) treatment using custom mouth guards and therapy techniques at Walker & Raynal, DMD.
+All of these symptoms could come from temporomandibular joint disorder (TMD), and they can be addressed through temporomandibular joint (TMJ) treatment using custom mouthguards and therapy techniques at Walker and Barr, DMD.

 Why do I have TMJ/TMD?

 TMD can come from a number of sources, including jaw, neck, or head injuries, diseases such as arthritis, misalignment of your bite, or even stress.
-The temporal mandibular joints (TMJ), ligaments and muscles in front of your ears are responsible for opening and closing your jaw, and improper functioning can lead to not only painful symptoms but, in severe cases, irreparable damage.
+The temporomandibular joints (TMJ), ligaments, and muscles in front of your ears are responsible for opening and closing your jaw, and improper functioning can lead to not only painful symptoms, but in some severe cases, lasting damage.

-Dr. Walker and Dr. Raynal utilize non-invasive testing and state of the art techniques to study the pattern of your jaw movements and recommend optimal treatment options.
-Please contact our Brandon, FL office today and take your first step toward a functional, pain-free mouth.
+Dr. Walker and Dr. Barr use noninvasive testing and advanced techniques to study the pattern of your jaw movements and recommend optimal treatment options.
+Please contact your Brandon dentists today and take your first step toward a more functional, pain-free mouth.

-Wearing a mouth guard during certain sporting events is essential in the prevention of injuries to the mouth and facial region.
-The American Dental Association estimates that mouth guards prevent approximately 200,000 injuries each year.
+Wearing a mouthguard during games and practices for contact sports is essential in the prevention of injuries to the mouth and facial region.
+The American Dental Association estimates that mouthguards prevent approximately 200,000 injuries each year.

 - Comfortable and resilient